botbuildtra/HighFrequencyTradingSVMs/README.md

 10. Calculate the T-scores for each individual feature in the testing partition by using the ![mu](imgs/mu.gif) and ![sigma](imgs/sigma.gif) calculated for the training partition for each feature.

+At the end of this step, we have fitted the pairs trading spread model parameters and the OU process parameters to the training partition.

+Furthermore, we have transformed both the training and testing partitions according to the parameters and calculated the T-score for them.